MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

    The following fields are collected:

+   - **cardsVisited** - Int – number of displayed feature cards the user has seen
    - **entryPoint** - String – The Button/Flow from which Paywall was displayed.
 Like “Premium Upgrade Button” or “First Run Flow”.
    - **exitReason** - String – Exit reason of SKU Chooser.
 Like “BuyButton”, “CloseButton”
    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?